-Indicator Functions Power 🕛 Power on: lights green.
+Indicator Functions Power (Power on: lights green.
 Standby mode: flashes umber.
-Battery Indicates the status of the battery.
-Wireless LAN Turns on when the Wireless LAN is activated.
+Battery 💶 Indicates the status of the battery.
+Wireless LAN (depending on your model) Turns on when the Wireless LAN is activated.
 Turns off when the Wireless LAN is not activated.
-MagicGate Memory Stick Turns on when the Memory Stick is in use.
+Memory Stick Pro Turns on when the Memory Stick is in use.
 Turns off when the Memory Stick is no longer in use.